Force Majeure (film): Plot

-Mats, one of Tomas's old friends, joins them at the resort with his young girlfriend, Fanny.
+Mats, one of Tomas's old friends, joins them at the resort with his young girlfriend, Fanni.
 They join Tomas and Ebba for dinner in their suite.
-After dinner and much wine, Ebba interrupts the conversation to recount the story of the avalanche, to the silent horror of Mats and Fanny.
+After dinner and a lot of wine, Ebba interrupts the conversation to recount the story of the avalanche, to the silent horror of Mats and Fanny.
 Tomas curls up with Harry to play a video game, and listens to Mats who insists that we are not ourselves in emergencies, naming the Estonia disaster as an example.
 Ebba says Tomas won't admit what he did.
 Tomas returns and again insists he has a different perspective.
-So Ebba fetches Tomas's phone and has the four of them watch the video of the incident.
-Tomas reluctantly agrees the footage showed someone running, but is silent when Mats speculates that Tomas was running away so that he could come back and dig out his family later.
+Ebba fetches Tomas's phone and has the four of them watch the video of the incident.
+Tomas reluctantly agrees the footage shows someone running, but is silent when Mats speculates that Tomas was running away so that he could come back and dig out his family later.
 As Fanny and Mats leave, Fanny suggests that she would expect Mats to react in the same way as Tomas.
 Mats is offended, and after arguing all night their relationship is changed for the rest of the trip.

 Tomas and Mats ride the ski lift in silence.
 They ski down fresh powder.
 Mats suggests Tomas try primal screaming, and Tomas does, screaming swear words into the Alps.
 Tomas later confesses to Ebba that he hates himself, his cowardice, his cheating in games with his kids, and his unfaithfulness.
-He weeps as his children inside huddle and cry together, hearing their parents argue.
+He weeps as his children huddle next to him and cry together, having heard their parents argue.

-On their final day, the family ascends in the ski lift silently.
+On their final day, the family ascends on the ski lift in silence.
 Ebba is concerned about the thick fog.
 Tomas says he will go first, then the children, then she can follow.
-Ebba gets lost in the fog, and Tomas briefly leaves the children alone to go rescue her, returning carrying her shortly after.
+Ebba gets lost in the fog, and Tomas briefly leaves the children alone to rescue her, returning carrying her down the slope shortly after.
 He sets her down, grinning.
+Ebba, seemingly unharmed, retrieves her skis.

-As the family and their friends leave the resort by coach down the winding mountain road, Ebba decides the driver is incompetent and demands to be let off.
+As the family and their friends leave the resort by coach down the winding mountain road, Ebba decides the driver is incompetent after some erratic driving and, in a state of fear, demands to be let off and flees the bus.
 Panic ensues, and Mats takes charge, insisting women and children get off first.
 Eventually, all exit the bus except for Ebba's friend, and the group descends the road on foot.
 Mats and Fanny are walking apart.
 Ebba asks Mats to carry Vera.
 A stranger offers Tomas a cigarette, and initially Tomas declines, but then accepts.
 Harry asks his father if he smokes — he has not during the entire vacation — and Tomas replies that he does.